robmikh/svg-cards/README.md

 # svg-cards

-A set of playing cards in SVG.
+A set of playing cards as SVG images.

-Card faces adapted from: https://code.google.com/archive/p/vector-playing-cards/
+Card faces adapted from [vector-playing-cards](https://code.google.com/archive/p/vector-playing-cards/).

-Changes from 1.3:
+Changes from vector-playing-cards 1.3:
 * Converted text to shapes